astralfrontier/peppermile.org/src/grand-adventure.md

 Is she secretly a Princess?
 Is she actually a Ranger?
 The answer is that she is _both_, and _more_.
 She can be whatever she wants to be.
 {.directors-cut}

+### New Rules

+The following rules apply to games set in Delspire.

+#### Dragon Soul

+All characters begin the game with the following Pool.

+**Dragon Soul** (&#9825;&#9825;&#9825;&#9825;&#9825;):
+The primal power of the Dragon Gods stirs within you and wakens, unleashing tremendous magical might but acting on your instincts and whims rather than reasoned thought.
+**Special**:
+This Pool begins at zero dice.
+The MC may give dice to this Pool when you face a personal crisis.
+You may use this Pool for any action.
+If you take any dice from this Pool, you must take them all.

 ### Sample Challenges